guala01/bdo-discord-gearbot/README.md

 # bdo-discord-gearbot
-Very simple bot that will handle your guild gear and update it on a google spreasheet file to keep track of guild avg gs.
+Very simple bot that will handle your guild gear and keep it updated on a google spreasheet file to keep track of guild members.
 Bot will work with !gear command and has remove and sheet update features to keep track of everything.
 It's not the cleanest code but does it's job and embeds are nice.

 To run it you have to obtain google api auth file + unlock sheet and drive api(check gspread docs for better infos).